Modality: P (in person)

 Florida Prison Education Project (FPEP) Track

 Are you interested in teaching in prison?
 Would you like to learn more about mass incarceration in Florida and how our state colleges and universities are addressing it?
-The Florida Prison Education Project (https://cah.ucf.edu/fpep/) is sponsoring fifteen faculty to participate in the FCTL Summer Institute.
+The Florida Prison Education Project (https://cah.ucf.edu/fpep/) is sponsoring ten faculty to participate in the FCTL Summer Institute.
 In this track, you will learn best practices for higher education in prison and develop a syllabus for a prison-based course.
-Up to 15 faculty will be selected based on their interests and areas of expertise.
+Up to 12 faculty will be selected based on their interests and areas of expertise.
 Selected faculty will receive $500 for their participation in the Institute (including attending required FPEP workshops and training sessions) and the development of a course syllabus suitable for implementation at one of the following facilities: the Central Florida Reception Center, Polk Correctional Institution, and Lake Correctional Institution.

 HIP Course Designations Track

-High-Impact Practices (HIPs) give students opportunities to excel in and out of the classroom.
-The UCF HIP Course Designations are available to help faculty document their HIP courses and to allow students to identify them quickly during registration.
-Apply for the HIP Course Designation track at the UCF Summer Faculty Development Institute for the opportunity to spend focused, individualized time adapting and preparing a course to apply for HIP designation in Service-Learning (SL), Integrative-Learning Experience (IE), Research Intensive (RI – undergraduate courses only), or Global Learning (GL).
-Participants in the HIP Course Designation Track will learn about the HIP submission process, meet one-on-one with course designation leads, collaborate with peers, and work independently during conference hours to create course plans and assignments to meet the criteria of their selected course designation.
+High–Impact Practices (HIPs) are educational strategies recognized by the AAC&U that give students opportunities to excel in and out of the classroom.
+The UCF HIP Course Designations are available to expand access to HIP opportunities; to help faculty document their innovative courses; and to allow students to identify HIP opportunities quickly during registration.
+Participants in the HIP Course Designation Track will learn about the HIP submission process, meet one-on-one with course designation leads, collaborate with peers, and work independently during conference hours to create or refine course plans and assignments to meet the criteria of their selected course designation.
 Additionally, faculty will attend institute-wide events, including informational sessions, workshops, and networking opportunities with colleagues.
-During the institute, participants will complete a draft of submission materials for HIP Course Designation for one course and one PowerPoint slide summarizing your course.
-Final drafts must be submitted in Kuali by May 8 at midnight, 2024.
-All participants will receive a $500 compensation.
-If cohort participants successfully submit their course as a complete application in Kuali by May 8, they will receive an additional $300 ($800 total).
-We plan to have 20+ opportunities.
-Preference will be given to departments with few or no offered HIP designated courses.
-Address any questions to HIP@ucf.edu.

 Hispanic-Serving Institution Track